jordibartolome/me/README.md

 Description
 -----------

-This is a plain HTML, JS and CSS website which I use as my resume and portfolio online.
+This is a plain HTML, JS and CSS website which I use as my resume and online portfolio.

 Feel free to fork it!